Kamiah Smalls: Minnesota Lynx

 Smalls signed a hardship contract with the Lynx on June 1, 2022.
 She appeared for Minnesota that day in their game against the Atlanta Dream off the bench.
 Smalls appeared in 3 games for the Lynx before being released from her hardship contract.

+Atlanta Dream

+On August 1, 2025, Smalls signed a 7-Day Contract with the Atlanta Dream.

 Overseas career

 After getting cut by the Fever, Smalls signed with USE Scotti Rosa Empoli of Lega Basket Femminile.

+Galatasaray

+On June 11, 2025, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).